ayushraina2028/IMPROVISeD-IISc/important_instructions.md

-# Project Name
+# Integrated Modelling of Protein Complexes Via Single Shot Registration Using Dream (IMPROVISeD)

-This repository contains a tool that uses Python and C++ libraries to solve various problems involving Semidefinite Programming (SDP).
+This repository contains a tool that uses Python and C++ libraries to model the structure of Protein Complexes using a class of optimization technique known as semidefinite programming (SDP).
 It integrates MOSEK, a powerful C++ library for SDP, along with other Python tools like PyMOL for visualization.

 ## Table of Contents